-Joint Admission and Matriculation Board (JAMB) Admission Status

 Joint Admission and Matriculation Board (JAMB) Admission Status Checking Portal for UTME & DE Candidates 2021 & Past Years

-JAMB Admission Status/List checking portal › Will you like to confirm whether you have been offered admission into the university/polytechnic/colleges/other tertiary institution of choice on the Joint Admission and Matriculation Board (JAMB) portal?
-If yes, check below for the procedure to confirm your admission status with JAMB for FREE!
+JAMB Admission Status/List checking portal › Would you like to know whether you have been offered admission to your preferred university/polytechnic/college/other tertiary institution via the Joint Admissions and Matriculation Board (JAMB) portal?
+If so, follow the steps below to confirm your admission status with JAMB for FREE!

-The Joint Admission and Matriculation Board (JAMB) management has activated the portal where Direct Entry and UTME candidates can now check or confirm their admission status for all years.
+The management of the Joint Admission and Matriculation Board (JAMB) has enabled the portal through which candidates for Direct Entry and UTME can now verify or confirm their admission status for all years.
 Checking of admission status on the JAMB portal is totally FREE!

-As a matter of fact, some universities/polytechnics/colleges may not even publish their admission list on their own portal or notice board on time.
-For candidates that applied for admission to such schools must check their admission status on the JAMB Admission Status Checking Portal to find out whether or not they have been offered admission.
+In fact, some universities/polytechnics/colleges may not even publish their admission list on time on their own portal or notice board.
+Candidates who applied for admission to such schools must check their admission status on the JAMB Admission Status Checking Portal to find out whether or not they have been offered admission.

 How to Check JAMB Admission Status